 A suitable donation to Christ Church Lille corresponding to use of the premises.
 Christ Church Lille will confirm the amount on receipt of the booking form.

-If Christ Church Lille is requested to organise an event, there will be a management fee.
-Please discuss this before finalising your booking.

 Available spaces

-Church (maximum 180 people in pews) *
+Church (maximum 180 people in all) *

 Please contact bookings@christchurchlille.fr for full details of equipment available including keyboard and organ, sound system and other material.